lindseyeliseallen/tutorialblog/index.md

 # Importing & Visualizing: BMI vs Age
-**Objective:** Learn how to create a scatter plot using Python, pandas, and matplotlib to explore patterns.
+**Objective:** Learn how to create a scatter plot with regression lines using Python, pandas, matplotlib, and numpy to explore patterns.

 ## Introduction
 Understanding how to load in your own data to python and create visualizations of your data is import in finding trends.
 In this tutorial, we will be using the example of how BMI (Body Mass Index) changes with age in a small patient dataset.
 Visualizing these relationships helps identify trends, detect outliers, and generate hypotheses about health behaviors.